KaappoRaivio/shakki3/lib/share/doc/Catch2/assertions.md

 ```

 This solution is not always applicable, because it might require extra
-changes on the Catch's side to work.
+changes on the Catch's SIDE to work.

 ---